 If the photo is damaged, it can be complicated to fix.
 This is why most professionals suggest using a card reader or SD card adapter to import the photos from a camera to a computer.
 Also, in the case of using SD card data transfer rates are faster than the data cable.

-Comparatively, transferring photos using SD card is much safer.
+Comparatively, transferring photos from camera to PC is much safer if you do it using an SD.
 In this case, you have to remove the SD card from the camera SD card slot and connect it to the computer.
-But, be very careful while removing the SD card because removing the SD card while some background operation is still processing might result in a damaged SD card on Windows or an un-mountable SD card on Mac.
+But, be very careful while removing the SD card because removing the memory card while some background operation is still processing might result in a damaged SD card on Windows or an un-mountable SD card on Mac.

-Nevertheless, you can easily recover data from a camera SD card using Remo data recovery software.
+Nevertheless, if you are stuck in any data loss scenario during this process, you can easily recover data from a camera SD card using Remo data recovery software.
 Keeping the data loss scenarios aside, be cautious while removing the SD card.

-Once the SD card is connected, you must see the SD card as an external drive in your Windows Explorer or Disk utility.
-Access the SD card and look for the DCIM folder (Not specifically DCIM folder, because in case of Nikon, along with DCIM Nikon extra folder with a folder named NIKON.
-If the photos on DCIM exceed more than 999, 1000th photo will be saved on the NIKON folder.) or any folder which might be default to your camera brand.
+- Once the SD card is connected, you must see the SD card as an external drive in your Windows Explorer or Disk utility.
+Access the SD card and look for the DCIM folder (Not specifically the DCIM folder, because in the case of Nikon, along with DCIM Nikon extra folder with a folder named NIKON.
+If the photos on DCIM exceed more than 999, the 1000th photo will be saved on the NIKON folder.) or any folder which might be defaulted to your camera brand.

 Let’s move on to the most secure and most advanced mode of transferring data.

-Next, based on the camera brand, you might be having a dedicated application that is required to be installed on your computer (PlayMemories Home is a Sony Wi-Fi photo transferring application, similarly, Canon Connect for Canon cameras and Snap Bridge application from Nikon).
-Few of these applications are even available on the mobile version, these applications are advanced enough even to operate the camera.
+Next, based on the camera brand, you might be having a dedicated application that is required to be installed on your computer (PlayMemories Home is a Sony Wi-Fi photo transferring application, similarly, Snap Bridge application from Nikon).
+All these applications are even available on the mobile version, these applications are advanced enough even to operate the camera.